Sexual Assault Center

 About the Alexandria Sexual Assault Center and How to Donate

+The program offers support to victims of sexual assault and their families and friends.
 Trained volunteers and staff are available 24 hours a day to provide:

 In addition to services for individuals, the staff is also available to provide trainings, information, and presentations to local schools and organizations.

-The Sexual Assault Center offers services for:
+The Sexual Assault Center offers information and support for: